stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```

-- By using the *–l* option we can change the behaviour of the *ls* command.
+- By using the *–l* (lowercase L for "long") option we can change the behaviour of the *ls* command.
 Instead of printing out a simple list, it will print out additional information about each file.
 There is a space between the command *ls* and the *–l* option.
 There is no space between the dash and the letter l.

 ![](figures/04_ls_long.png)